CassandraProject/chkoml/README.md

 list, and [Jeremy Milum]](http://github.com/jmilum) contributed a C program, [close_list](http://github.com/CassandraProject/close_list), that can be used to close OM lists, as well as his shell script, check_lists.sh, that detects the orphaned OM lists.
-This script is a derivation of his work with more ease-of-use features added.
+This script is a derivation of his work by
+[Duc Do](http://github.com/ducdo) with more ease-of-use features added.

 This script file can be used to selectively delete the orphaned OM lists left behind by long-gone Alarm Display screens, thereby